-- Stress - In people with a sensitive cardiovascular system, stress initially increases heart activity, later vasodilatation (reducing vessel blood flow), stress also aggravates the tendency to obesity .
+- Stress - In people with a sensitive cardiovascular system, stress initially increases heart activity, later also the resistance of the vascular bed (reducing the blood flow), stress also aggravates the tendency to obesity .

 - Civilization addictions (alcohol, caffeine, smoking, various "powders" and others).

 The risk factors in the list above are mutually reinforcing that they have become the metabolic syndrome .
 In addition to primary hypertension, metabolic syndrome includes obesity, diabetes mellitus (diabetes mellitus) and overload of nitrogen metabolism.
-Hypertension can also suffer from slim people with a healthy lifestyle.
+Hypertension can also easily suffer from slim, healthy people.
 The pressure gauge applies to everyone.
 Hypertension and cardiovascular disorders often develop unnoticed, and their first symptom is often myocardial infarction or stroke.